spicetify/docs/blog/2022-01-02-your-first-extension.md

 ### First step:

 Start out by setting up your environment:
-In terminal or powershell, run `spicetify enable-devtool` Ensure that you have a text editor or IDE ready.
+In terminal or powershell, run `spicetify enable-devtools` If at any point devtools stops working, simply run this command again.
+Ensure that you have a text editor or IDE ready.

 ### Second step: